Salem al-Hazmi

-Salem Muhammed al-Hazmi (سالم الحازمي; February 2, 1981 – September 11, 2001) was a Saudi terrorist hijacker who was one of the five hijackers who assisted in the hijacking of American Airlines Flight 77 as part of the September 11 attacks.
-The aircraft was deliberately crashed into the Pentagon near Washington, D.C., killing everyone aboard the flight, including al-Hazmi.
+Salem Muhammed Salem al-Hazmi (سالم محمد سالم الحازمي; February 2, 1981 – September 11, 2001) was a Saudi terrorist who was one of the five hijackers who assisted in the hijacking of American Airlines Flight 77 as part of the September 11 attacks.

 Al-Hazmi had a relatively long history with al-Qaeda before being selected for the attacks.
 He obtained a tourist visa through the Visa Express program and arrived in the United States in June 2001 where he would settle in New Jersey with other American 77 hijackers up until the attacks.

-On September 11, 2001, al-Hazmi boarded Flight 77 alongside four accomplices, his older brother Nawaf al-Hazmi included.
-He helped subdue the passengers and crew, allowing the team's suicide pilot Hani Hanjour to take control of the plane.
+On September 11, 2001, al-Hazmi boarded Flight 77, alongside four accomplices, including his older brother Nawaf al-Hazmi.
+He and his team of hijackers helped subdue the passengers and crew, allowing the team's suicide pilot, Hani Hanjour, to take control of the plane and deliberately crash it into the Pentagon, near Washington, D.C., killing everyone aboard the flight, including al-Hazmi.
 Al-Hazmi had turned 20 that same year, making him the youngest of the nineteen terrorists to perpetrate the attacks.

 Biography

 Salem Muhammed al-Hazmi was born on February 2, 1981, to Muhammad Salim al-Hazmi, a grocer, in Mecca, Saudi Arabia.
 His father described Salem as a quarrelsome teenager who had problems with alcohol and petty theft.
 However, he stopped drinking and began to attend the mosque about three months before he left his family.

 There are reports that he fought in Afghanistan with his brother, Nawaf al-Hazmi, and other reports say the two fought together in Chechnya.
 Salem al-Hazmi was an al-Qaeda veteran by the time he was selected for participation in the 9/11 attacks.
 U.S. intelligence learned of al-Hazmi's involvement with al-Qaeda as early as 1999, but he was not placed on any watchlists.

 Known as Bilal during the preparations, both he and Ahmed al-Ghamdi flew to Beirut in November 2000, though on separate flights.

-Along with Nawaf al-Hazmi and several other future hijackers, Salem al-Hazmi may have attended the 2000 al-Qaeda Summit in Kuala Lumpur, Malaysia.
-It was there that the details of the 9/11 attacks were decided upon.